AnimMouse/setup-youtube-dl/README.md

 This action installs [youtube-dl](https://github.com/ytdl-org/youtube-dl) for use in actions by installing it using pip3.

+This action only support `ubuntu-latest` as [conditionals](https://github.com/actions/runner/issues/646) does not work on [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action) yet.

 ## Usage
 To use `youtube-dl`, run this action before `youtube-dl`.